umbraco/UmbracoDocs/umbraco-forms/developer/configuration/README.md

 ---
-meta.Title: "Umbraco Forms configuration" meta.Description: "In Umbraco Forms it's possible to customize the functionality with various configuration values."
+meta.Title: "Umbraco Forms configuration"
+description: "In Umbraco Forms it's possible to customize the functionality with various configuration values."
 ---

 # Configuration